leleannec/organigramme/README.md

 We'd like to thank [ZK](http://www.zkoss.org/) for having given us the [ZK ZOL](http://www.zkoss.org/license#zol) license, hence making it possible to use ZK EE for free.

+# Partners

+We'd like to thank [AgileSoft](http://www.agilesoft.nc/) team for developing for us this software.